JuanjoMrt/Graph-Coloring/README.md

 ## Modifications
 In the main function you will find a switch to select the method you will like to try.
-You can change wherever you want the parameters that are below the `Values for the ....
+Feel free to change as you want the parameters that are below the `Values for the ....
 ALgorithm` in order to see new results or try different tests.
 By default the graph myciel3 and myciel4 are adjusted automatically to find the best solution.
 ```cpp
     //Genetic Algorithm